tediko/invoice-app/README.md

 -   To animate the pages transitions and modals I used **_Framer Motion API_**.
 Framer Motion is an open source, production-ready library that's designed for creating creative animations.
 In order to support users who have enabled their device’s Reduced Motion setting and make **accessible animations** I used `useReducedMotion` hook.
 Based on whether `useReducedMotion` returns `true` or not we're passing different values to `animate`.
 That replace _position transitions_ with _opacity_.
 -   Added **prefers-color-scheme** CSS media feature which is used to detect if the user has requested a _light_ or _dark_ color theme and save it to **_Local Storage_**.
 I made it with window interface `matchMedia()` method.
 It returns a new `MediaQueryList object` that can then be used to determine if the document matches the media query string.
 In this case _prefers-color-scheme_.
 -   Implemented **focus trap** inside modal to make it _ADA compliant_.
 Focus trap in short prevent our focus go outside the modal once the modal is opened.
+-   Learned about the **optional chaining** operator (**`?.`**) that enables you to read the value of a property located deep within a chain of connected objects without having to check that each reference in the chain is valid.
+The `?.` operator is like the `.` chaining operator, except that instead of causing an error if a reference is nullish (`null` or `undefined`).
+-   For _Invoice Date_ picker I used **React Date Picker** package.
+This is a simple and reusable Datepicker component for React.
 -   `:focus-visible` pseudo class.
 This selector only indicate focus when it is helpful to the user - such as in cases where the user interacts with the page via a keyboard or some other non-pointing device.
 It isn't supported by Safari yet, but there is simple [workaround](https://stackoverflow.com/questions/31402576/enable-focus-only-on-keyboard-use-or-tab-press).
 -   To create this project I used webpack.
 More specifically i used `laravel mix` which is a wrapper for webpack and targets the 80% usecase.